Generating Sentences by Editing Prototypes: Approach

 \subsection{Approximate sum on prototypes, $x^\prime$}

 Equation \ref{eq:dist} defines the probability of generating a sentence $x$ as the total probability of reaching $x$ via edits from every prototype $x' \in \mathcal{X}$.
 However, most prototypes are unrelated and should have very small probability of transforming into $x$.
-Therefore, we approximate the marginal distribution over prototypes by only considering the prototypes $x'$ with high lexical overlap with $x$, as measured by word token Jaccard distance $d_J$.
-Formally, define a lexical similarity neighborhood as $\mathcal{N}(x) = \{x'\in\mathcal{X}:d_J(x,x') < 0.5\}$.
-The neighborhoods $\mathcal{N}(x)$ can be constructed efficiently with locality sensitive hashing (LSH) and minhashing.
+Therefore, we approximate the summation over prototypes by only considering prototypes $x'$ that have \emph{high lexical overlap} with $x$.
+To that end, define a lexical similarity neighborhood as:

+where $d_J(x, x')$ is the Jaccard distance between $x$ and $x'$ (treating each as a set of word tokens).

+We will now lower bound $\log p(x)$ in two ways: (i) we will sum over only prototypes in the neighborhood $\sN(x)$ rather than over the entire training set $\sX$ as discussed above; (ii) we will push the log inside the summation using Jensen's inequality, as is standard with variational lower bounds.
+Recall that the distribution over prototypes is uniform ($p(x') = 1/|\sX|$), and define $R(x) = \log(|\sN(x)|/|\sX|)$.
+The derivation is as follows: \resizebox{0.47\textwidth}{!}{ } Assuming the neighborhood size $|\sN(x)|$ is constant across $x$, then $\sLLex(x)$ is a lower bound of $\log p(x)$ up to constants.
+For each $x$, the neighborhood $\mathcal{N}(x)$ can be efficiently precomputed with locality sensitive hashing (LSH) and minhashing.
 The full procedure is described in Appendix \ref{sec:lsh}.

-Then the log-likelihood of the prototype-then-edit process is lower bounded by: \resizebox{0.47\textwidth}{!}{ } where the inequalities follow from summing over fewer terms, multiplying by a number that is at most $1$, and Jensen's inequality.
-Treating $|\mathcal{N}(x)|^{-1}$ as a constant\footnote{In preliminary experiments, we found this to yield better results.} and summing over the training set, we arrive at the following objective:
+Note that $\sLLex(x)$ is still intractable to compute because each $\log p(x|x')$ term involves an expectation over the edit prior $p(z)$ (Equation \ref{eq:cond}).
+We address this in Section \ref{sec:learn_to_edit}, but first, an interlude.

 \paragraph{Interlude:~lexical similarity semantics.}